mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 As always [my code is available on GitHub](https://github.com/mmistakes/made-mistakes-jekyll/) for download and forking.
 The Style Guide is integrated with the rest of Made Mistakes so you may have to rip out some stuff if you end up using it.

 Be sure and let me know if this has been useful.
-If I get enough feedback I'll consider breaking it out into its own repo for easier forking.
+If I get enough feedback I'll consider breaking it out into its own repository for easier forking.